Why You Get Heartburn During Pregnancy—And 12 Ways to Soothe It

-Heartburn plagues most moms-to-be at some point because progesterone, the hormone that relaxes muscles in pregnancy, also relaxes the stomach valve that keeps acid out of the esophagus.
+Heartburn during pregnancy will plague most moms-to-be at some point because progesterone, the hormone that relaxes muscles in pregnancy, also relaxes the stomach valve that keeps acid out of the esophagus.
 In addition, the growing uterus crowds the stomach, forcing acid into the esophagus.

 If you're suffering from morning sickness, eating just a little at a time is probably no problem for you.
 But if your appetite is healthy, be sure to avoid eating so much that you feel full.